dini-ag-kim/holding-record/README.md

 # Holding Record

-This is a proposal for another micro-ontology.
+This is a proposal for another micro ontology.
 Since the [Holding Ontology] describes the item itself, this ontology may describe all the information we have in our holding records but isn't described by the [Holding Ontology].

 ## Ideas